calebstein1/simplang/README.md

-# SimpLang
+# Simplang

 _If you're going to simp for anything on the Internet, it may as well be a crappy math language you found on GitHub_

-SimpLang is a simple and lightweight, interpreted scripting language for performing arithmetic operations.
+Simplang is a simple and lightweight, interpreted scripting language for performing arithmetic operations.

-At the moment, the only supported data type is a signed 64-bit int, and the only supported operations are addition, subtraction, multiplication, and division (truncates down to the nearest int).
+At the moment, the only supported data type is a signed 64-bit int.
+Simplang supports the four main arithmetic operations at the moment, as well increment/decrement and do-while loops.

 ## Usage

-SimpLang uses registers to store variables, and by default there are four registers available.
+Simplang uses registers to store variables, and by default there are 8 registers available.

-Here's an example SimpLang file:
+Here's an example Simplang file:

 ```
 SIMPLANG